adaptyteam/adapty-docs/versioned_docs/version-3.0/react-native-present-paywalls.md

 :::

-To display a paywall view, simply call the `view.present()` method.
-If you've already defined a `view` object in a previous step, feel free to use it.
-In the following snippet, we'll introduce a new `view` for better visibility.
+To display a paywall, use the `view.present()` method on the `view` created by the `createPaywallView` method.
+Each `view` can only be used once.
+If you need to display the paywall again, call `createPaywallView` one more to create a new `view` instance.

 :::warning

-The result of the `createPaywallView` method can only be used once.
-If you need to use it again, call the `createPaywallView` method anew.
-Calling it twice without recreating may result in the `AdaptyUIError.viewAlreadyPresented` error.
+Reusing the same `view` without recreating it may result in an `AdaptyUIError.viewAlreadyPresented` error.
 :::

 ```typescript title="React Native (TSX)"